-- The LADO may request a referral if this is requested, the referral will be completed and submitted within 1 working day. - The school will engage with the LADO at all stages of the management of the allegation/concern and comply with the statutory guidance contained within Keeping Children Safe in Education (2023) and the local procedures published by the BBSCP above.
+• The LADO may request a referral - if this is requested, the referral will be completed and submitted within 1 working day.

-- In this regard, the school will consider whether it is necessary to suspend the member of staff while the allegation or concern is investigated, however all reasonable alternatives to manage the risk will be considered. - Due consideration will be given to the view of the LADO in relation to suspension or in-work safeguards while a matter is investigated. - Should the school dismiss a member of staff/volunteer as a result of a substantiated allegation or should a member of staff/volunteer resign before an investigation has been completed, in accordance with statutory duty, a referral to the Disclosure and Barring Service will be made. - If the member of staff is engaged in teaching work, the school will, in accordance with published guidance from the Department for Education, consider whether a referral to the Teaching Regulation Agency (TRA) should be made. - The school will adhere to the statutory guidance contained within Keeping Children Safe in Education (2023) with regard to record keeping, references and compromise or settlement agreements. - If an allegation is shown to be deliberately invented or malicious, the school will consider whether any disciplinary action is appropriate against the individual who made it as per the school's behaviour policy.
+- The School will engage with the LADO at all stages of the management of the allegation/concern and comply with the statutory guidance contained within Keeping Children Safe in Education (2024) and the local procedures published by Safeguarding Children | Central Bedfordshire Council. - In this regard, the School will consider whether it is necessary to suspend the member of staff while the allegation or concern is investigated, however all reasonable alternatives to manage the risk will be considered. - Due consideration will be given to the view of the LADO in relation to suspension or in-work safeguards while a matter is investigated. - Should the School dismiss a member of staff/volunteer as a result of a substantiated allegation or should a member of staff/volunteer resign before an investigation has been completed, in accordance with statutory duty, a referral to the Disclosure and Barring Service will be made. - If the member of staff is engaged in teaching work, the School will, in accordance with published guidance from the Department for Education, consider whether a referral to the Teaching Regulation Agency (TRA) should be made. - The School will adhere to the statutory guidance contained within Keeping Children Safe in Education (2024) with regard to record keeping, references and compromise or settlement agreements. - If an allegation is shown to be deliberately invented or malicious, the School will consider whether any disciplinary action is appropriate against the individual who made it as per the School's behaviour policy.

-The school has appropriate policies and processes in place to manage and record any such concerns that do not meet the harm threshold and take appropriate action to safeguard children/young people.
-(Please see Appendix Five for more information).
+The School has appropriate policies and processes in place to manage and record any such concerns that do not meet the harm threshold and take appropriate action to safeguard children/young people.

-If a member of staff, student or volunteer has any concerns about poor, unsafe practice, or failures of the safeguarding regime, they are encouraged to raise this with the Executive Head Teacher, Senior Leadership Team or Governing Body, following the Whistle Blowing Procedures of the school.
+If a member of staff, student or volunteer has any concerns about poor, unsafe practice, or failures of the safeguarding regime, they are encouraged to raise this with the Head Teacher/Principal, Senior Leadership Team or Governing Body, following the Whistle Blowing Procedures of the School.

-The NSPCC whistleblowing helpline is available as an alternative route for staff who do not feel able to raise concerns regarding child protection failures internally or have concerns about the way a concern is being handled by their school or college.
+The NSPCC whistleblowing helpline is available as an alternative route for staff who do not feel able to raise concerns regarding child protection failures internally or have concerns about the way a concern is being handled by their School or college.
 Staff can call 0800 028 0285 - line is available from 8:00 AM to 8:00 PM, Monday to Friday and email help@nspcc.org.uk.